Scrollar Invariants of Tropical Curves: Abstract

 \section{Abstract}

 We define scrollar invariants of tropical curves with a fixed divisor of rank 1.
-We examine the behavior of scrollar invariants under specialization, and compute these invariants for a much-studied family of tropical curves.
+We examine the behavior of scrollar invariants under specialization, and provide an algorithm for computing these invariants for a much-studied family of tropical curves.
 Our examples highlight many parallels between the classical and tropical theories, but also point to some substantive distinctions.